Home

 • Water deeply and less frequently.
 Light watering only encourages shallow rooting and will lead to faster dormancy during stress periods.

-Photosynthesis and C-4 (Warm Season Grasses)
+Photosynthesis and C-4 Grasses (Warm Season Grasses)

 Warm season grasses, including bermudagrass, Zoysiagrass, St. Augustinggrass, Buffalo grass, and others, are well suited for the hot summer months when the process of photosynthesis is in high gear.
 The four-carbon compound is much more efficient at fixing carbon dioxide in hot weather.
 In addition, the roots of C-4 grasses are designed to reach twice as deep as C-3 roots.
 It is believed that the deeper root system helps contribute to its hardiness.